-The unemployment rate in Italy grew roughly monotonically between the late 1970s and the late 1980s, increasing from about 7% in 1977 to almost 12% in 1989, and remained roughly untrended thereafter.
-The increase in unemployment during the 1980s was mainly concentrated in the South.
-While Northern unemployment, lower for a start, stayed basically untrended, moving from approximately 6% in 1977 to 7% in 1998, Southern unemployment more than doubled in this 21-years span, increasing from 10% to 22% (see Figure 1).
-Shocks to aggregate labor demand, linked to the oil price shocks and the fall in the investment/GDP ratio and the fiscal adjustment implied by Maastricht criteria, as well as institutional rigidities, seem to have played a role (see Padoa-Schioppa 1999).
+London School of Economics and Centre for Economic Performance (LSE), lower for a start, stayed basically untrended, moving from approximately 6% in 1977 to 7% in 1998, Southern unemployment more than doubled in this 21-year span, increasing from 10 to 22% (see Fig. 1).
+Shocks to aggregate labour demand, linked to the oil price shocks, the fall in the investment/GDP ratio and the fiscal adjustment implied by Maastricht criteria, as well as institutional rigidities, seem to have played a role (see Padoa-Schioppa 1999).
 However, such forces do not seem to have prevented the quasi full-employment in the North, while hitting seriously the Southern economy.
-It seems therefore that investigating the source and the characteristics of regional imbalances is the most natural way of understanding the dynamics of the Italian labor market, and the rise in its unemployment rate.
+It seems therefore that investigating the source and the characteristics of regional imbalances is the most natural way of understanding the dynamics of the Italian labour market and the rise in its unemployment rate.